youring/purchase-workflow/purchase_work_acceptance/readme/DESCRIPTION.rst

-This module work about quantity control on Receipt and Vendor Bill by Work Acceptance.
+This module introuces the abilitiy to define a quantity control point on Receipts and Vendor Bills by Work Acceptance.
+Only the products and services that have been included in a Work Acceptance can be received and/or invoiced.